aral/ar.al-site/content/2019/10/04/build-a-simple-chat-app-with-site.js/index.md

     ```

-    How when you visit `https://localhost` in your browser, you should see our (currently non-functional) chat interface:
+    Now, when you visit `https://localhost` in your browser, you should see our (currently non-functional) chat interface:

     {{< browser location="https://localhost" caption="The web interface (non-functional)." >}}
     <style>